 I named my business after my two incredible grandmothers who were both really smart and driven.
 They taught me about being adventurous and following your passion.
 Now I feel like I still have Etta and Billie with me every single day.

-Before I quit my full-time job, Etta + Billie began to gain traction through wholesale.
-Our products were part of a special SFMade-popup in partnership with Banana Republic.
+Before I left my full-time job, Etta + Billie began to gain traction through wholesale.
+Our products were part of a special partnership between a small-business conglomerate and a large retailer.

 Those opportunities brought in our biggest orders to date, which pushed me to figure out how to increase our production.
-I learned how to pack and ship hundreds of bars of soap!
-That’s when I realized the only way to know if my business was viable was working full-time at Etta + Billie.
+I learned how to pack and ship hundreds of bars of soap.
+That’s when I realised the only way to know if my business was viable was working full-time at Etta + Billie.

-Today, about 65% of our business is wholesale, mostly through privately-owned boutiques and spas.
-We’re also in all of West Elm’s California stores.
+Today, about 65% of our business is wholesale, mostly through privately owned boutiques and spas.

 What do you hope to gain from QuickBooks Connect?